Robilant+Voena

-Robilant+Voena is a commercial art gallery specializing in European Old Masters and 20th-century Italian and American art, with gallery spaces in London, Milan, Paris, and New York.
-The gallery has held a number of critically acclaimed Old Master exhibitions, of which the most significant include displays of works by the Caravaggisti, Bartolomeo Manfredi, Caspar van Wittel, Giacomo Ceruti, and Antonio Joli.
+Robilant+Voena was a commercial art gallery specializing in European Old Masters and 20th-century Italian and American art, founded in 2004 and operating until 2026.
+The gallery had spaces in London, Milan, St. Moritz, Paris, and New York.
+Robilant+Voena held a number of critically acclaimed Old Master exhibitions, of which the most significant include displays of works by the Caravaggisti, Bartolomeo Manfredi, Caspar van Wittel, Giacomo Ceruti, and Antonio Joli.

 Its most significant sales include an Artemisia Gentileschi self-portrait sold to the National Gallery in London and a work by Baron Gérard acquired by the Frick Collection in New York.

 Foundation

 Robilant+Voena was founded by the art dealer Edmondo di Robilant and the Milan-based art dealer Marco Voena, who jointly presented the 1999 exhibition Bologna and Ferrara, Two Centuries of Emilian painting in New York.
 They launched Robilant+Voena in 2004 with the opening of a gallery on Dover Street, London.
 Further gallery spaces were opened in Milan in 2009, St Moritz, Switzerland, in 2014, and in Paris and New York in 2020.